robinwassen/robinwassen.github.io/_posts/2018-05-15-gas-siphon-surveillance.md

 **Current status:** The components has been ordered

-This blog post will explain the process of building a surveilance system using Raspberry Pi for when people steal gas from my car.
+This blog post will explain the process of building a surveillance system using Raspberry Pi for when people steal gas from my car.
 I tried to limit the purchase of components to things that I will reuse in other places in my home when this issue has been resolved.

 At three different occasions last year someone broke into the fuel tank of my car, siphoned the gas and threw away the cap.
 Back then I lived in a socioeconomic weaker area of Stockholm, so I hoped that I would avoid that problem when I moved to a better area this winter.
 But last weekend it happened again, so I decided to do something to mitigate it.